Best Cat and Kitten Wormers

 Identifying worms

-- Weight loss even if they are eating normally.
+- They might lose weight, even if they’re eating normally.

-- Their fur can lose its sheen and appear coarse and rough.
+- Their fur might lose its shine, appearing rough and coarse.

-- The discomfort can cause your cat to drag its bottom across the floor, so if you see them doing this, check for worms.
+- Worms can cause discomfort.
+Your cat might drag their bottom across the floor.
+If you see this, check for worms.

-- If your cat is wheezing or coughing then visit your vet.
-This can be a symptom of lungworm which can be fatal if left untreated.
+- If your cat is wheezing or coughing, see your vet.
+This can be a sign of lungworm.
+If not treated, lungworm can be deadly.

 Preventing worms

-- Worm them regularly, even if they show no symptoms.
-Your vet will advise the best course of treatment but as a guide:
+- Worm them regularly, even if they look healthy.
+Your vet can advise the best plan.
+Here’s a general idea:

-- Kittens: Treat them monthly from 6 weeks old, then from 6 months old, treat them every 3 months.
+- Kittens: Treat monthly from 6 weeks old.
+Then, from 6 months old, every 3 months.

-- Adult cats: Worm them every 2 to 6 months.
+- Adult cats: Worm every 2 to 6 months.

 In Conclusion

-Deworming cats is a crucial step in ensuring your cats remain healthy.
-Worms can significantly affect your cat’s health since they compete with your cat for food.
-Therefore, if your cats are not dewormed regularly, they will start to lose weight.
+Worming your cats is a key part of keeping them healthy.
+Worms can really hurt your cat’s health because they fight for food.
+So, if your cats don’t get wormed regularly, they’ll start to lose weight.